-Our principal executive offices are in Norwell, Massachusetts where approximately 151,000 square feet is leased under arrangements expiring in 2022.
-There are also regional administrative offices in Texas, South Carolina and Alberta, Canada.
+Our principal executive offices are in Norwell, Massachusetts, where we lease approximately 151,000 square feet under arrangements expiring in 2022.
+We also have regional administrative offices in Texas, South Carolina, Seattle and Alberta, Canada.
 Our properties are sufficient and suitable for our current needs.

-We have a network of more than 400 service locations across 48 states, eight Canadian provinces, Puerto Rico, Mexico and Trinidad.
+We have a network of more than 475 service locations across 48 states, eight Canadian provinces, Puerto Rico and Mexico.
 Those service locations include service centers, satellite locations, branches, active hazardous waste management properties, lodging facilities and oil processing facilities.
 The service centers and branches are the principal sales and service centers from which we provide our environmental, energy and industrial services.
-The active hazardous waste management properties include incineration facilities, commercial and non-commercial landfills, wastewater treatment facilities, treatment, storage and disposal facilities ("TSDFs"), solvent recovery management and recycling facilities, locations specializing in polychlorinated biphenyls ("PCBs") management, oil accumulation centers, oil terminals and oil re-refineries.
+The active hazardous waste management properties include incinerator facilities, commercial and non-commercial landfills, wastewater treatment facilities, treatment, storage and disposal facilities ("TSDFs"), solvent recovery management and recycling facilities, locations specializing in polychlorinated biphenyls ("PCBs") management, oil accumulation centers, oil terminals and oil re-refineries.
 Some of our properties offer multiple capabilities.
-The following sets forth certain information as of December 31, 2014 regarding our properties.
-Our principal owned operating properties located in the United States are mortgaged as collateral under our revolving credit facility.
+The following sets forth certain information as of December 31, 2016 regarding our properties.